 What is Motion Sickness?

-Motion sickness refers to that uneasy feeling in the stomach when a person is traveling in a bus or a car.
-The affected person gets struck by a churning feeling in the pit of the stomach, which leads to the child being nauseous and extremely uncomfortable.
+Motion sickness refers to that uneasy feeling in the stomach when a person is travelling in a bus or a car.
+The affected person gets struck by a churning feeling in the pit of the stomach, which leads to nausea and discomfort.
 In most cases, motion sickness results in the child throwing up uncontrollably.
 It occurs due to different signals reaching the brain from each of the sensory organs, and the brain is left confused and unable to sort out the mess.
 This makes the body uncomfortable, and then nauseous.